u6630774/u6630774.github.io/_pages/about.md

   - /about.html
 ---

-I'm a graduate student from [Duke University](https://www.duke.edu/), graduated as a Master of Arts in Economics in December 2024 with GPA of 3.827/4.
-Before that, I get my Bachelor degree with statistic and economic in Austrilia National University with GPA of 4/4.
+I'm a graduate student from [Duke University](https://www.duke.edu/), graduated as a Master of Arts in Economics in December 2024.
+Before that, I get my Bachelor degree with statistic and economic in Austrilia National University in July 2022.

 My research interests include digtal economic, economic modeling, econometrics, development economics.